McNeilly station

-McNeilly is a station on the Overbrook branch of the Port Authority of Allegheny County's light rail network.
-It is located in Baldwin Township, Pennsylvania.
+McNeilly station is a station on the Pittsburgh Light Rail network, operated by Pittsburgh Regional Transit, serving Baldwin Township, Pennsylvania.
+It has two high-level side platforms for level boarding and is accessible.
 The station features no parking or connecting buses, but is located on a crowded strip of small businesses and many area residents are within walking distance of the station, providing easy access to Downtown.

 History

 McNeilly station opened on June 2, 2004, one of eight new platform equipped stations which replaced 33 streetcar style stops along the Overbrook branch.